List of The Big Valley episodes

-The Big Valley is an American Western drama television series created by A.I.
+The Big Valley is an American Western television series created by A.I.
 Bezzerides and Louis F. Edelman for ABC.
-The series is set on the fictional Barkley Ranch in Stockton, California, from 1876-1878.
+The series is set on the fictional Barkley Ranch in Stockton, California, from 1884-1888.
 The one-hour episodes follow the lives of the Barkley family, one of the wealthiest and largest ranch-owning families in Stockton.
-It premiered on September 15, 1965 and ended on May 19, 1969, with a total of 112 episodes over the course of 4 seasons.
+It aired for four seasons, beginning on September 15, 1965, and ending on May 19, 1969, with a total of 112 episodes.